 At the beginning of her fourth year of school, Susan spent a month in the office of a suburban family physician, Dr. Woe.
 Dr. Woe frequently remarked to Susan about the pressures he felt to see more patients and about how his income had fallen because of low reimbursement and higher practice expenses.
-He mentioned that the local ...
+He mentioned that the local anesthesiology group was ...

 Log In to View More